 Step 4 – Record your findings and implement them.

 Step 5 – Review your risk assessment and update if necessary.

+All [COMPANY NAME] Risk Assessments will be undertaken using XXXX Risk Assessment Template

 Identify the Hazards

 Fully define the activity scope by means of thorough evaluation and site visit/survey, identify and document all the direct and indirect hazards with potential to cause harm.